 Bold choices might sound good, but looks sort of ’70s.
 Go neutral, earthy.

-Most floor paint is some gray etc. I used colors suggested by these architects.
+Most floor paint is some shade of gray etc. I recommend colors suggested by these architects.

 They say gray goes with black, rose, green mint, cherry, sunny yellow, aqua and more.
-We did black over gray.
+Try black over gray.
 Nice.

 Banding: the illusion of wood.

-Banding with easy to apply with an iron.
-See my video below for how to make paintable plywood edging for almost no cost.
+Banding with wood band strips: easy to apply with an iron.
+See my video below for how to make paintable plywood edging for almost no cost but it is not nearly as nice as banding the edges.

 Shopping list for painting plywood: choose your weapons